Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 3. The officer reasonably suspected that the road traffic accident resulted in the injury of any person(s) including the driver.

-However, section 17 ss (1)(c)(iia) of The Police and Criminal Evidence Act 1984 (revised) [2] grants a police officer the power to enter any premises in order to arrest an offender under section 4 (driving, attempting to drive or in charge when under the influence of drink or drugs) or section 163 (failure to stop when required to do so by a constable in uniform) of The Road Traffic Act 1988 (revised) [1].
+However, section 17 ss (1)(c)(iia) of The Police and Criminal Evidence Act 1984 [2] grants a police officer the power to enter any premises in order to arrest an offender under section 4 (driving, attempting to drive or in charge when under the influence of drink or drugs) or section 163 (failure to stop when required to do so by a constable in uniform) of The Road Traffic Act 1988 [1].

 Top of page